matthiasn/gatsby-blog/src/blog/2014-09-16-weekly-update.md

 I find this new architecture beautiful and I will surely write more about it soon.
 Until then, I could use **your help**.
 I am really just getting started with Clojure, and this is my first real application written in it.
 I would love to have more knowledgeable Clojurians review the code and point out to me possible improvements.
 Right now, I would especially appreciate your feedback regarding the **[server-side code](https://github.com/matthiasn/BirdWatch/tree/master/Clojure-Websockets/src/clj/birdwatch)**.

 ## Are Clojure developers happier?
 I recently read an article that **[Clojure developers are the happiest](http://www.itworld.com/big-data/433057/clojure-developers-are-happiest-developers)** developers.
 While I cannot honestly say that the article provides hard evidence, I can say for sure that I, for one, enjoy programming in **[Clojure](http://clojure.org)** more than I enjoyed programming in other languages in a while.
-I have also found the community rto be eally helpful.
+I have also found the community to be really helpful.
 Yesterday, I had a problem I couldn't figure out myself.
 After scratching my head for way too long, it only took a few minutes after joining the **[Clojure room](http://clojure-log.n01se.net/date/2014-09-16.html)** on **IRC** for me to be happily coding again.

 ## Clojure Resources
 I recently liberated my accumulated list of bookmarks on Clojure-related stuff and have since added every new link and useful link I came across.
 I am now working on making it a habit of writing a sentence or two about all the new resources I discover.
 In the past couple of days, I was really happy to see that people seem to find this compilation useful.
 Please go check it out if you haven't already: **[Clojure-Resources on GitHub](https://github.com/matthiasn/Clojure-Resources)**.